paulcbogdan/ConnSearch/README.md

     Framework for Functional Connectivity Analysis Designed for Interpretability and Effectiveness at Limited Sample Sizes. *NeuroImage*, 120274.

+ConnSearch can also be installed as a package via:

+`pip install connsearch`

+The exact code corresponding to the package can be seen in [this other repo](https://github.com/paulcbogdan/ConnSearch-Package), which provides some additional functionality and has removed manuscript-specific code (e.g., implementing other methods to which ConnSearch was compared).

 ## Code overview

 The ConnSearch analyses are done using the `ConnSearch.ConnSearcher` class.
 To run all the analyses used for the manuscript and to generate its visuals, a script has been provided, `scripts.run_all_ConnSearch.py`.
 It calls additional scripts in `scripts.group_level.py` and `scripts.subject_specific.py`.
 All of the code has been heavily commented, and present README provides a general overview of its organization.
+For a detailed walkthrough of how you can implement ConnSearch for your own analyses, see [the connsearch package repo](https://github.com/paulcbogdan/ConnSearch-Package).

 ## Modeling ConnSearch components